-Cheal emphasises that experimentation isn’t difficult to start, it’s hard to continue.
+Cheal emphasizes that experimentation isn’t difficult to start, it’s hard to continue.
 When scaling an experimentation program, teams need tools that can handle a greater volume of simultaneous experiments and data, and they need to understand how to properly run and interpret the experiments and results.
-Optimizely is built to scale alongside organisations, with features that allow for flexibility and help businesses strategically expand their experimentation practice as they increase in size.
+Optimizely is built to scale alongside organizations, with features that allow for flexibility and help businesses strategically expand their experimentation practice as they increase in size.

 But even with the best tools, leaders must invest in their teams’ knowledge, teaching the methodology behind continuous experimentation and ensuring it’s adopted into their practices.